igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 (throw (ex-info "Some message" {:some "context"}))
 ~~~

-A good idea would be to create a `project.error` namespace in your project and provide shortcuts that combine throw with initialisation:
+A good idea would be to create a `project.error` namespace in your project and provide shortcuts that combine initialisation and throwing:

 ~~~clojure
 (defn error!